PatrickTaburet/Life_Generator/README.md

 ## 📷 Screenshots

 ### Main Interface
-The main interface of the application, showcasing the particle simulation in Drawing Mode with persistent trails.
+The main interface of the application, showcasing the particle simulation and user interface.
 ![Main Interface](./assets/screenshots/screenshot-1.png)

 ### Nexus Mode